 This is a classic Italian Easter pie made with ricotta, mozzarella, and deli meats.
-The crust is slightly sweet, something that goes incredibly well with the salty filling.
-It's a traditional dish that freezes beautifully and a great recipe for leftovers: ham, prosciutto, pepperoni, and cheeses.
+The crust is slightly sweet and goes incredibly well with the savory filling.
+It's a traditional dish that freezes beautifully and is a perfect recipe for leftover ham, prosciutto, pepperoni, and cheese.
 Personally, it's one of my favorite things to eat year-round.

 Is it a pie or a pizza?

 It's also called pizza chiena which means filled pizza.
-So even though it's made with the Italian pie crust (pasta frolla) similar, it does resemble a stuffed pizza if made with a double crust instead of a lattice.
+So even though it's made with the Italian pie crust (pasta frolla), it does resemble a stuffed pizza if made with a double crust instead of a lattice.
 Sort of.
 Maybe.

 The original ingredient is called basket cheese, which I never had outside Italy, but is sort of a mix of ricotta and mozzarella, two ingredients found in this recipe today.

-- Pie crust: it's slightly sweet and that's one of the most interesting things about this recipe.
-We use the recipe for pasta frolla with less sugar than the original recipe, the one in the Best Lemon Ricotta Pie.
-But other pie crusts work, like the Flaky Pie Crust recipe used during the holidays.
+- Pie crust: it's slightly sweet, and that's one of the most interesting things about this recipe in my opinion.
+We use the recipe for pasta frolla with less sugar than the original recipe.
+But other pie crusts work, like the Flaky Pie Crust recipe or quiche tart dough.

 - Ricotta: use whole milk ricotta cheese for a richer and tastier pie.
 Low-fat ricotta also works though the result is not as rich.
 If you can find basket cheese, by all means, use it, alone or together with ricotta.